Indigo253931/rapid-prototype/readme.md

 	A user can create, read, update and delete a strain pairing for personal reference and to share recccomendations with others.

  	A user will also have the ability to enter a strain and/or an activity/symptom/, etc.

-	Results provided may be sorted based on best pairing, or randomly shuffled to provide a variety of choices for the user.
+	Results provided may be sorted based on:

+		 a.) best match

+		 b). top reviews

+		 c.) random shuffle triggered by a button click.
+		  		The goal of this is to provide user with an interactive variety of choices.

-		Categories may include but are not limited to:
+		Potential categories may include but are not limited to:
 			 Activities: (e.g. dance, study)
 			 Conditions (e.g. insomnia, pain)
 			 Symptoms: (e.g. headache, nausea)
 			 Beverages (e.g. coffee, wine)
 			 Food (e.g. recipies)
 			 Music (e.g. genres, songs)
 			 Films (e.g. genres, movies)
 			 Games

 /////////////////////////////